SeldonIO/seldonio.github.com/prediction-example.md

 # Start a microservice<a name="microservice"></a>

-At runtime Seldon required you expose your model scoring engine as a microservice API.
+At runtime Seldon requires you expose your model scoring engine as a microservice API.
 In this example case the same image to create the models also exposes the it for runtime scoring when run.
-We can start our chosen microservice using ```kubernetes/scripts/run_prediction_microservice.sh```.
-This script takes 3 arguments
+We can start our chosen microservice using ```kubernetes/bin/run_prediction_microservice.sh```.
+This script takes 4 arguments

   * A name for the microservice
   * An image to pull that can be run to start the microservice
   * A version for the image
+  * A client to connect the microservice to

-The script create a Kubernetes deployment for the microservice in ```.
+The script create a Kubernetes deployment for the microservice in ```kubernetes/conf/microservices```.
 If the microserice is already running Kubernetes will roll-down the previous version and roll-up the new version.

 For example to start the XGBoost Iris microservice on the client  "test" (created by seldon-up.sh on startup):

 {% highlight bash %}
-kubernetes/scripts/run_prediction_microservice.sh iris-xgboost-example seldonio/iris_xgboost 1.0 test
+kubernetes/bin/run_prediction_microservice.sh iris-xgboost-example seldonio/iris_xgboost 1.0 test
 {% endhighlight %}

 The script will use the seldon-cli to update the "test" client to add the microservice as a runtime algorithm.

 # Serve Predictions<a name="predictions"></a>

 You can now call the seldon server using the client details for the test client to get predictions.
 We have provided an example script to do this in ```kubernetes/examples/iris/get_iris_prediction.sh```.
+This example script assumes you have started kuberentes locally and the server is accessible at port 30000.
+You will need to [change the endpoint](install.html#endpoint) to the location of the seldon server exposed via Kubernetes if not.
 Running this should produce an output like:

 {% highlight json %}